 Clifford’s tower is located on the top of an earth mound that was part of York Castle constructed by William the Conqueror in 1068.
 The tower that stands here today was built in the late 13th century during the reign of Henry II.
 The four-lobed design of the tower is unusual and may be French in origin.

 You must climb up some steep stairs to get to the entrance.
 Inside Clifford’s Tower, the first floor once had apartments and a chapel.
 The tower was also used as a jail, royal mint, and storage.
 After exploring the first floor of the tower, go up more steps and walk around the wall to get the best views.
 Admission charge for Clifford’s Tower is £4.70 or English Heritage members get in free.
 Click here for more information on English Heritage membership.
+There is also a special English Heritage pass for visitors where you can have access to all the sites for either 9 or 16 days.
+Click here for more information on the English Heritage Visitor Pass.

 Traveling to York